The HATLAB Global Innovation Network (GIN) Scheme

 The HAT Community is a designed ecosystem of organisations and individuals promoting the use of the open-sourced HAT Microservers for individuals, startups, corporations, universities and government.
 It aims to spawn a new generation of Internet applications that are integrated with HAT Microservers, empowering individuals with their own data, and creating market efficiency from their ability to re-use and re-share the data with organisations in a privacy preserving manner.

-HAT Anchors.
-HAT ecosystem anchors comprise of the HAT Community Foundation (non-profit), the HAT Data Exchange Ltd (for-profit), as well as collaborative initiatives of HATLAB, (for HAT research, innovation and incubation) and the HAT Accelerator (for HAT startups and scale up).
+HAT Enablers.
+HAT ecosystem enablers comprise of the HAT Community Foundation (non-profit), the HAT Data Exchange Ltd (for-profit), as well as collaborative initiatives of HATLAB, (for HAT research, innovation and incubation) and the HAT Accelerator (for HAT startups and scale up).

 HAT Outputs.
 HAT outputs include the HAT Microserver, Rumpel dashboard (powering HAT apps), DataBuyer Engine, DataTrader application, and various research publication outputs on the HAT, HAT Data rights and ownership model and personal data markets.

 HAT Partners.
-Partners in the HAT ecosystem consist of issuers of HAT Microservers and vendors who send their customers a link to get a HAT and members of the HAT Community Foundation.
-Partners commit to the use of HATs as the technology infrastructure and collaboratively participate in the governance of the ecosystem as members of the HAT Community Foundation and commit to ethical ways of sharing HAT data with meaningful permissions.
+Partners in the HAT ecosystem consist of HAT issuers and HAT Merchants who accept data from HAT for their website/application and members of the HAT Community Foundation.
+Partners commit to the use of HATs as the technology infrastructure and collaboratively participate in the governance of the ecosystem as members of the HAT Community Foundation and contribute to ethical ways of sharing HAT data with meaningful permissions.

 HATLAB Global Innovation Network Scheme